silverwind/uppie/README.md

 ## Caveats

 - Empty directories are excluded from the results by all browsers as dictated by the spec.
-- Firefox currently does excludes files and directories starting with a `.`, see [bug 1266531](https://bugzilla.mozilla.org/show_bug.cgi?id=1266531).
+- Firefox currently excludes files and directories starting with a `.`, see [bug 1266531](https://bugzilla.mozilla.org/show_bug.cgi?id=1266531).

 ## API
 ### uppie(node, callback)